yashkataruka/Winter_Sem_19-20-17BCE0448-NLP/31-01-2020/ReadME.md

 and morphological analysis of words, normally aiming to remove inflectional endings only and to return the base or dictionary form of a word, which is known as the lemma.

+A small task at the end was also performed of Vectorization.
+Vectorization is a methodology in NLP to map words or phrases from vocabulary to a corresponding vector of real numbers which used to find word predictions, word similarities/semantics.
+The process of converting words into numbers are called Vectorization.
+We took 4 documents, calling them a corpus, and performed vectorization to see the numbers associating to that particular word.